Python API

 schema=schema,

-ignore_if_exists=True # If you want to raise error if the table exists, set False
+ignore_if_exists=True # To raise error if the table exists, set False

 )